TcMenu/IoAbstraction/README.md

 		// do something with new value..
 	}

-Then we must create an encoder using one of the three examples below
+Then we create an encoder using one of the three examples below

 	// Example 1, Real encoder, we need to set up the pins that the encoder uses and provide a callback setupRotaryEncoderWithInterrupt(encoderAPin, encoderBPin, onEncoderChange);